GcvKishore/CarParking/README.md

 # Installation

-Clone the Repository:
+Step 1 : Clone the Repository:

 https://github.com/GcvKishore/CarParking.git

-Open the Project in Visual Studio Code:
+Step 2: Open the Project in Visual Studio Code:

 Use the File menu or the terminal to open the project folder in Visual Studio Code.

 Run the Application:

-Use the terminal in Visual Studio Code to run the application:
+Step 3: Use the terminal in Visual Studio Code to run the application:

-javac Main.java
+Step 4 :javac Main.java

-java Main.java
+Step 5: java Main.java